ATM: Impact on labor

-The number of human bank tellers in the United States increased from approximately 300,000 in 1970 to approximately 600,000 in 2010.
-Counter-intuitively, a contributing factor may be the introduction of automated teller machines.
-ATMs let a branch operate with fewer tellers, making it cheaper for banks to open more branches.
-This likely resulted in more tellers being hired to handle non-automated tasks, but further automation and online banking may reverse this increase.
+The number of tellers in the United States increased from approximately 300,000 in 1970 to approximately 600,000 in 2010.
+A contributing factor may have been the introduction of automated teller machines.
+ATMs allow a branch to operate with fewer tellers, making it more economical for banks to open more branches, necessitating more tellers to staff those additional branches.
+Further automation and online banking, however, may reverse this increase resulting in a trend toward fewer bank teller positions.

 Security

-Security, as it relates to ATMs, has several dimensions.
+ATM security has several dimensions.
 ATMs also provide a practical demonstration of a number of security systems and concepts operating together and how various security concerns are addressed.

 Physical

 Early ATM security focused on making the terminals invulnerable to physical attack; they were effectively safes with dispenser mechanisms.
 A number of attacks resulted, with thieves attempting to steal entire machines by ram-raiding.
 Since the late 1990s, criminal groups operating in Japan improved ram-raiding by stealing and using a truck loaded with heavy construction machinery to effectively demolish or uproot an entire ATM and any housing to steal its cash.

-Another attack method, plofkraak, is to seal all openings of the ATM with silicone and fill the vault with a combustible gas or to place an explosive inside, attached, or near the machine.
+Another attack method, plofkraak (a Dutch term), is to seal all openings of the ATM with silicone and fill the vault with a combustible gas or to place an explosive inside, attached, or near the machine.
 This gas or explosive is ignited and the vault is opened or distorted by the force of the resulting explosion and the criminals can break in.

-This type of theft has occurred in the Netherlands, Belgium, France, Denmark, Germany, Australia, and the United Kingdom.
-These types of attacks can be prevented by a number of gas explosion prevention devices also known as gas suppression system.
-These systems use explosive gas detection sensor to detect explosive gas and to neutralise it by releasing a special explosion suppression chemical which changes the composition of the explosive gas and renders it ineffective.
+ATM bombings began in the Netherlands, but as the nation reduced the number of machines in the country from 20000 to 5000 and discouraged cash use, the mostly Moroccan-Dutch gangs expert in the attacks moved elsewhere.
+Such theft has also occurred in Belgium, France, Denmark, Germany, Australia, and the United Kingdom.
+When anti-gas explosion prevention devices and reinforced ATMs were installed, criminals began using leaf blowers to remove smoke, and more powerful solid explosives.
+Despite German banks spending more than €300 million on additional security, the Federal Criminal Police Office estimated that as of 2024 60% of attacks on ATMs in the country succeeded.

 Several attacks in the UK (at least one of which was successful) have involved digging a concealed tunnel under the ATM and cutting through the reinforced base to remove the money.

 Modern ATM physical security, per other modern money-handling security, concentrates on denying the use of the money inside the machine to a thief, by using different types of Intelligent Banknote Neutralisation Systems.

 A common method is to simply rob the staff filling the machine with money.
 To avoid this, the schedule for filling them is kept secret, varying and random.
 The money is often kept in cassettes, which will dye the money if incorrectly opened.